BA Yale University

 DePaul Concert Orchestra

-A native of Savannah, Georgia, he made his conducting debut at age 13 with the Savannah Symphony Orchestra.
-At 16, he was the youngest student ever accepted into the conducting class of the legendary Ilya Musin at the St. Petersburg Conservatory in Russia.
-Michael attended Yale University, where his studies included conducting with Lawrence Leighton Smith and piano with Sara Laimon.
-He was music director of the Yale Bach Society Orchestra and conductor of the Yale College Opera Company.
-His post-Yale education featured conducting study with Cliff Colnot and Dutch new music expert Lucas Vis.
+A native of Savannah, Georgia, he studied piano and violin; he made his conducting debut at age 13, leading his own composition.
+At 16, he was the youngest student ever accepted into the conducting class of the legendary Ilya Musin at the St. Petersburg Conservatory.
+Michael attended Yale University.
+His post-Yale education featured conducting study with Cliff Colnot and Lucas Vis.

 Michael was an organizer of There is No Repetition: Mathias Spahlinger at 70 in March 2015.
-Other recent festival appearances, in addition to the 2012 and 2014 Darmstadt Summer Courses, include the 2015 Foro Internacional de Música Nueva in Mexico City, the 2013 Ecstatic Music Festival (in which Dal Niente collaborated with the rockband Deerhoof), the 2013 Bowling Green New Music Festival, the 2014 Northwestern New Music Conference, the 2015 Omaha Under the Radar Festival, the 2010 and 2012 Chicago Youth in Music Festival, the 2010 Unbound Festival of American Chamber Music, the 2011 Unruly Music Festival, the 2012 and 2013 International Beethoven Festivals, the 2013 and 2015 MusicArte festival in Panama.
+Other recent festival appearances include June in Buffalo (2016 and 2017), the 2015 Foro Internacional de Música Nueva in Mexico City, the 2013 Ecstatic Music Festival (in which Dal Niente collaborated with the rockband Deerhoof), the Northwestern New Music Conference (2014 and 2015), the 2015 Omaha Under the Radar Festival, the MusicArte festival in Panama (2013 and 2015), and the 2013 Bowling Green New Music Festival.